skumar221/XNATImageViewer_Prototype/README.md

  3) scanThumbnail.js  (is a "__Draggable__"):
-		A quasi-intelligent javaScript object (comprised of several elements, mostly divs) that contains the basic information of the scan itself, and its metadata.
+		A quasi-intelligent JavaScript object (comprised of several elements, mostly divs) that contains the basic information of the scan itself, and its metadata.
 The images are themselves not loaded onto the thumbnail, but their paths are.